pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/intro.md

 - obtained a [read/write API Token](https://docs.pactflow.io/#configuring-your-api-token) from your PactFlow account
 - a basic understanding of APIs, unit testing and how to operate a linux terminal

 ### Goals

 You will learn how:

 1. To use OpenAPI as part of a contract testing strategy
-1. API testing tools such as Dredd or Postman can be used with PactFlow
+2. To manage API Provider documentation and implementation deviation with PactFlow Drift
-1. To publish contracts (such as a pact file or an OpenAPI document) to PactFlow
+3. To publish contracts (such as a pact file or an OpenAPI document) to PactFlow
-1. To prevent deploying breaking changes to an environment, such as production
+4. To prevent deploying breaking changes to an environment, such as production
-1. To use existing mocking tools (such as Mountebank or Wiremock) to create a consumer contract
+5. To use existing mocking tools (such as Mountebank or Wiremock) to create a consumer contract

 ## Agenda

 You will:

 1. Create and document an API using [OpenAPI Specification](https://www.openapis.org/)
-1. Write tests for the API using the Dredd API testing tool
+1. Write tests for the API using the Drift spec-first testing tool
-1. Publish the _provider contract_ (an OpenAPI document) to PactFlow
+1. Publish the _provider contract_ (an OpenAPI document + testing evidence) to PactFlow
 1. Deploy the provider to production
 1. Write the API consumer
 1. Write tests for an API client using Mountebank to mock the API, and convert those mocks into a _consumer contract_